 - 2.1 If a player, parent/carer, member of staff or volunteer has a concern about the welfare of a child, or the conduct of another child/young person or an adult (whether they are a parent, coach, member, or otherwise), these concerns should be brought to the attention of the Club Welfare Officer without delay.
 The person reporting the concern is not required to decide whether abuse has occurred, but simply has a duty to pass their concerns and any relevant information to the Welfare Officer.
 Please refer to Flowcharts 1 & 2 for further details (see below). - 2.2 All concerns will be treated in confidence.
 Details should only be shared on a "need to know" basis with those who can help with the management of the concern. - 2.3 Concerns will be recorded on an Incident Report Form and sent to the England Golf Lead Safeguarding Officer and retained confidentially within the club.
-The England Golf Lead Safeguarding Officer will assist with completion of this form if required, tel: 01526 351851.
-(Incident Report Form-Appendix 8)

-- 2.4 The Puttenham Golf Club will work with England Golf and other external agencies to take appropriate action where concerns relate to potential abuse or serious poor practice.
-The Puttenham Golf Club disciplinary procedures will be applied and followed where possible. - 2.5 In the event of a child making a disclosure of any type of abuse, the following guidance is given: - Reassure them that they have done the right thing to share the information - Listen carefully - Do not make promises that cannot be kept, such as promising not to tell anyone else - Do not seek to actively question the child or lead them in any way to disclose more information than they are comfortably able to: this may compromise any future action.
-Only ask to clarify your understanding where needed e.g. Can you tell me what you mean by the word xxxxx? - Record what the child has said as soon as possible on an incident report form.
+The England Golf Lead Safeguarding Officer will assist with completion of this form if required, tel: 01526 351824.
+(Incident Report Form-Appendix 8) - 2.4 The Stoke by Nayland GC will work with England Golf and other external agencies to take appropriate action where concerns relate to potential abuse or serious poor practice.
+The SbNGC disciplinary procedures will be applied and followed where possible. - 2.5 In the event of a child making a disclosure of any type of abuse, the following guidance is given: - Reassure them that they have done the right thing to share the information - Listen carefully - Do not make promises that cannot be kept, such as promising not to tell anyone else - Do not seek to actively question the child or lead them in any way to disclose more information than they are comfortably able to: this may compromise any future action.
+Only ask to clarify your understanding where needed e.g. Can you tell me what you mean by the word smacking? - Record what the child has said as soon as possible on an incident report form. - You should explain to children, young people and families at the outset, openly and honestly, what and how information will, or could be shared and why, and seek their agreement. - Parents or Carers should be informed if the allegation does not involve them.

-If allegations took place at home do not notify the parents or carers unless you have first sought advice from England Golf Lead Safeguarding Officer tel: 01526 351851.
+Do not notify the parents or carers unless you have first sought advice from England Golf Lead Safeguarding Officer tel: 01526 351824.